Breast Cancer Genetic Testing

 Mutations in the BRCA1 and BRCA2 genes are related to the majority of hereditary breast cancers; but there are other genes, too, that may be involved.

-- A relatively new technology called “next generation sequencing” (NGS) makes it possible to test many different genes together to see if we can find a less-common explanation for the cancer occurrence.
+- A relatively new technology used by our experts while genetic testing for breast cancer makes it possible to test many different genes together to see if we can find a less-common explanation for the cancer occurrence.

-- However, there are risks, benefits, and limitations related to NGS testing and the best way to make an informed decision is to have a genetic consultation with a qualified genetics professional.
+- However, there are risks, benefits, and limitations related to next-generation sequencing NGS testing for breast cancer, and the best way to make an informed decision is to have a genetic consultation with a qualified genetics professional.

 - Any woman with a personal history of breast cancer diagnosed at age 45 or younger